Overview of PhD Program

 Social and Psychological Influences on Health

-This area focuses on social and psychological factors and processes in the etiology and prevalence of disease, in health care seeking behavior, adaptation and coping, and disease prevention.
+This area focuses on social and psychological factors and processes in the etiology and prevalence of disease, in healthcare-seeking behavior, adaptation and coping, and disease prevention.
 Students are exposed to current research on contextual factors and their relation to health knowledge, attitudes and beliefs; social and psychological factors in disease etiology; risk reduction; and cultural influences in public health, including cross-cultural studies.

-This sociological and psychological conceptualizations of health and illness, theories of stress and coping, and the special problems in the design and measurement of social and psychological variables are emphasized in the training of the PhD student.
+This sociological and psychological conceptualization of health and illness, theories of stress and coping, and the special problems in the design and measurement of social and psychological variables are emphasized in the training of the PhD student.
 The interactive and independent roles of psychosocial factors for disease, with a focus on the social context in which illness is defined and treated, are emphasized.
 Major social structural divisions such as gender, socioeconomic status, and ethnicity are influential in health outcomes.
 The basic structure and function of health care systems of societies are also considered in their social-political context.

 Health Education and Health Communication